Chemical process models – from first principle to hybrid models

 The use of data-driven neural networks and hybrid models to dynamically model chemical reaction systems was being described 20 years ago1.
 Using them successfully, though, is more of a skill.
 It’s important to identify upfront the hybrid models genuinely capable of delivering the goals they’re designed to achieve – such as process optimization.
 (And, of course, know their own limitations.)

-In today’s chemical plant operations, optimization is guided mostly by operators’ and engineers’ knowledge and experience.
+In today’s chemical plant operations, optimization is guided mostly by operators’ and engineers’ knowledge and experience (which is increasingly being lost as the industry's workforce ages).
 If time and budget permit, this may also be complemented by basic and periodic analysis of whatever data is available.

 What if you could optimize on a continuous and ongoing basis without investing such time and resources?
 You can.
 Digitalization and the latest technologies are already offering chemical producers the scope to make great advances in this area.